baidu-research/Soccernet-features/README.md

 # Preface

-This repo contains code to finetune backbone models on the Soccernet dataset.
+This repo contains code to run feature inference and finetune backbone models on the Soccernet dataset.
 The Soccernet features are used in down-stream tasks, in particular event spotting and replay grounding.
 In 2021 and 2022, the winning solutions for the Soccernet Challenge localization track used finetuned features generated this way.
 In the next section, links to the previous best features are attached.
 This repo is made public so that further progress on feature pretraining can be made or inference could be done on data other than Soccernet (If you do either of these things, do not forget to give a reference to this work).
 Once better features are generated, this repo will be updated.

 ## Best Pretrained Soccernet Features from 2021

 This other [repo](https://github.com/baidu-research/vidpress-sports) contains the pretrained Soccernet features winning the CVPR 2021 ActivityNet Challange, Temporal Localization track, SoccerNet Challenge for 2021 and 2022.
 The features were extracted from an ensemble of 5 models.
 Those are the best features known for Soccernet so far.

+# Feature inference

+This pipeline can be used for extracting features for Soccernet videos or other broadcast soccer videos in general.

+Install cuda、cudnn、nccl first.
+Clone this repo.

+    pip3 install paddlepaddle-gpu --upgrade

+    pip3 install --upgrade -r requirements.txt

+A config file for the video file in the follow format needs to be constructed and its filename set as VIDEO_CONFIG.
+It needs to have the path to the video file, fps of the video and the total length in seconds.

+    {
+        "filename": "/mnt/storage/gait-0/xin/dataset/soccernet_456x256_inference_5fps/england_epl.2014-2015.2015-02-21_-_18-00_Chelsea_1_-_1_Burnley.1_LQ.mkv",
+        "fps": 5,
+        "length_secs": 3196
+    }

+Download weight file and set the filename to be WEIGHT_FILE.

+Set enviroment variables LOG_DIR to save logs.
+The test config do not need to be changed.
+Set INFERENCE_DIR.
+This is where the features.npy containing the weights will be saved.

+    python3.7 -B -m paddle.distributed.launch --gpus='0' --log_dir=$LOG_DIR  main.py  \
+    --test -c data/soccernet_inference/soccernet_pptimesformer_k400_one_file_inference.yaml \
+    -w $WEIGHT_FILE -o inference_dir=$INFERENCE_DIR \
+    -o DATASET.test.file_path=$VIDEO_CONFIG

 # Train your own model